bem/bh/README.md

 ### jsAttrScheme

 The data store format in the attribute.
-By default — `js`.
+Default value is `js`.

 ```javascript
 bh.setOptions({ jsAttrScheme: 'json' });